Texas German language: History and documentation

 While most heritage languages in the United States die out by the third generation, Texas German is unusual in that most German Texans continued to speak German in their homes and communities for several generations after settling in the state.
+The State of Texas recognized German as having equal status to Spanish from 1846 up until World War I.

+In 1907, there were approximately 90,000 (2.57% of the state's population) Texas German speakers in Texas, and by 1940, it increased to about 160,000 (2.49%).
+By the 1960s, only about 70,000 (0.73%) speakers remained.
+Today, there are estimated to be only about 5,000 (0.017%) speakers left, the vast majority of whom are in their 70s or older.
+Texas German is expected to die out by 2035.

-The State of Texas recognized German as having equal status to Spanish from 1846 up until World War I, when Texan education rules were established mandating English-only instruction, requiring children to learn English in school regardless of what was spoken at home.
-Due to the assimilation of these communities and public hostility towards the German language during both World War I and World War II, Texas German speakers drifted towards English, and few passed the language to their descendants.
-By 1950, the number of new speakers of the language was virtually zero.
+Starting in 1893, Texas schools mandated English-only instruction, and required children to learn English in school regardless of what language they spoke at home.
+Due to the assimilation of these communities and strong anti-German sentiment during both World War I and World War II, Texas German speakers decided to stop transmitting the language to their children, and shifted towards speaking only English.

-The dialects are near extinction, as they are now spoken almost exclusively by a few elderly German Texans.

 Currently, Dr. Hans Boas at the University of Texas is recording and studying the dialect, building on research originally performed by Dr. Glenn Gilbert of Southern Illinois University Carbondale in the 1960s.

 Boas' book on the language, The Life and Death of Texas German, describes the German dialects which may have been the source of the language spoken in Texas.

 A short documentary project named "All Güt Things" was produced about Texas German in 2016.

 An episode with the title "Texas German" was published on the podcast Yellow of the Egg in 2022, where Dr. Hans C. Boas (Director of the Texas German Dialect Project) was a guest.